frobware/kvm-cluster-up/README.md

 	Name                 Creation Time             State
 	------------------------------------------------------------

-And here you can see I've only created snapshots for the machine identified as *1*.
+Here you can see I've only created snapshots for the machine identified as `*1*`.

-## Reverting to a snapshot
+## Reverting/Selecting a snapshot by name

 	$ kup-domain-stop 1
 	$ SNAPSHOT=baseinstall kup-snapshot-select 1